wachirahmuturi/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile -> moves a file betty into a directory created by script 6-firstdirectory 8-firstdelete -> deletes the file betty 9-firstdirdeletion -> deletes the directory created by script 6-firstdirectory
+7-movethatfile -> moves a file betty into a directory created by script 6-firstdirectory 8-firstdelete -> deletes the file betty 9-firstdirdeletion -> deletes the directory created by script 6-firstdirectory 10-back -> moves back to the previous directory